jhsware/streamix-package-templates/docs/README.md

 - **isStaged:** true when the component should be visible
 - **data:** the form data set in Stremix Panel if you have any

-#### streamix.json
+#### streamix-package.json
-You need to configure your package for Streamix Panel.
-Description of fields below example:
+When you create you package using the creation script the streamix-package.json file is configured for you:

 ```json
 {